-Can you buy viagra over the counter in qatar
+Can i buy viagra in turkey

 This is a portion of an e-mail to my friend J.T. from June of this year.
 It was in response to some things that had been on his mind, and they somewhat corresponded to things that had been on mine.

 I have often thought that some of my best writing is found in e-mails to close friends.
 I think I am correct.